Oreoxmt/docs/_doc.md

 TiDB 7.5.0 is a Long-Term Support Release (LTS).

-Compared with the previous LTS 7.1.0, 7.5.0 includes new features, improvements, and bug fixes released in [7.2.0-DMR](https://docs.pingcap.com/tidb/v7.5/release-7.2.0), [7.3.0-DMR](https://docs.pingcap.com/tidb/v7.5/release-7.3.0), and [7.4.0-DMR](https://docs.pingcap.com/tidb/v7.5/release-7.4.0).
+Compared with the previous LTS 7.1.0, 7.5.0 includes new features, improvements, and bug fixes released in [7.2.0-DMR](/releases/release-7.2.0.md), [7.3.0-DMR](/releases/release-7.3.0.md), and [7.4.0-DMR](/releases/release-7.4.0.md).
+When you upgrade from 7.1.x to 7.5.0, you can download the [TiDB Release Notes PDF](https://download.pingcap.org/tidb-v7.2-to-v7.5-en-release-notes.pdf) to view all release notes between the two LTS versions.
 The following table lists some highlights from 7.2.0 to 7.5.0:

 ## Feature details

 ### Scalability

-* Support designating and isolating TiDB nodes to execute `ADD INDEX` or `IMPORT INTO` tasks when the distributed execution framework is enabled [#46258](https://github.com/pingcap/tidb/issues/46258) @[ywqzzy](https://github.com/ywqzzy)<!--**tw@hfxsd** 1581-->
+* Support designating and isolating TiDB nodes to distributedly execute `ADD INDEX` or `IMPORT INTO` tasks when the distributed execution framework is enabled [#46258](https://github.com/pingcap/tidb/issues/46258) @[ywqzzy](https://github.com/ywqzzy)

     Executing `ADD INDEX` or `IMPORT INTO` tasks in parallel in a resource-intensive cluster can consume a large amount of TiDB node resources, which can lead to cluster performance degradation.
-To avoid performance impact on existing services, v7.4.0 introduces the system variable [`tidb_service_scope`](https://docs.pingcap.com/tidb/v7.5/system-variables#tidb_service_scope-new-in-v740) as an experimental feature to control the service scope of each TiDB node under the [TiDB Backend Task Distributed Execution Framework](https://docs.pingcap.com/tidb/v7.5/tidb-distributed-execution-framework).
-You can select several existing TiDB nodes or set the TiDB service scope for new TiDB nodes, and all parallel `ADD INDEX` and `IMPORT INTO` tasks only run on these nodes.
+To avoid performance impact on existing services, v7.4.0 introduces the system variable [`tidb_service_scope`](/system-variables.md#tidb_service_scope-new-in-v740) as an experimental feature to control the service scope of each TiDB node under the [TiDB backend task distributed execution framework](/tidb-distributed-execution-framework.md).
+You can select several existing TiDB nodes or set the TiDB service scope for new TiDB nodes, and all distributedly executed `ADD INDEX` and `IMPORT INTO` tasks only run on these nodes.
 In v7.5.0, this feature becomes generally available (GA).

-    For more information, see [documentation](https://docs.pingcap.com/tidb/v7.5/system-variables#tidb_service_scope-new-in-v740).
+    For more information, see [documentation](/system-variables.md#tidb_service_scope-new-in-v740).

 ### Performance

-* The TiDB backend task distributed execution framework becomes generally available (GA).
-The cloud storage-based global sort capability also becomes GA, improving the performance and stability of `ADD INDEX` and `IMPORT INTO` tasks in parallel execution [#45719](https://github.com/pingcap/tidb/issues/45719) @[wjhuang2016](https://github.com/wjhuang2016) <!--**tw@ran-huang** 1580-->
+* The TiDB backend task distributed execution framework becomes generally available (GA), improving the performance and stability of `ADD INDEX` and `IMPORT INTO` tasks in parallel execution [#45719](https://github.com/pingcap/tidb/issues/45719) @[wjhuang2016](https://github.com/wjhuang2016)

-    Before v7.4.0, when executing tasks like `ADD INDEX` or `IMPORT INTO` in the distributed parallel execution framework, each TiDB node needs to allocate a significant amount of local disk space for sorting encoded index KV pairs and table data KV pairs.
-However, due to the lack of global sorting capability, there might be overlapping data between different TiDB nodes and within each individual node during the process.
-As a result, TiKV has to constantly perform compaction operations while importing these KV pairs into its storage engine, which impacts the performance and stability of `ADD INDEX` and `IMPORT INTO`.

-    In v7.4.0, TiDB introduces the [Global Sort](https://docs.pingcap.com/tidb/v7.5/tidb-global-sort) feature.
-Instead of writing the encoded data locally and sorting it there, the data is now written to cloud storage for global sorting.
-Once sorted, both the indexed data and table data are imported into TiKV in parallel, thereby improving performance and stability.
+    The backend task distributed execution framework introduced in v6.6.0 has become GA.
+In versions before TiDB v7.1.0, only one TiDB node can execute DDL tasks at the same time.
+Starting from v7.1.0, multiple TiDB nodes can execute the same DDL task in parallel under the backend task distributed execution framework.
+Starting from v7.2.0, the backend task distributed execution framework supports multiple TiDB nodes to execute the same `IMPORT INTO` task in parallel, thereby better utilizing the resources of the TiDB cluster and significantly improving the performance of DDL and `IMPORT INTO` tasks.
+In addition, you can also increase TiDB nodes to linearly improve the performance of these tasks.

+    To use the backend task distributed execution framework, set [`tidb_enable_dist_task`](/system-variables.md#tidb_enable_dist_task-new-in-v710) value to `ON`.

+    ```sql
+    SET GLOBAL tidb_enable_dist_task = ON;
+    ```

-    For more information, see [documentation](https://docs.pingcap.com/tidb/v7.5/tidb-global-sort).
+    For more information, see [documentation](/tidb-global-sort.md).

-* Improve the performance of adding multiple indexes in a single SQL statement [#41602](https://github.com/pingcap/tidb/issues/41602) @[tangenta](https://github.com/tangenta) <!--**tw@ran-huang** 1582-->
+* Improve the performance of adding multiple indexes in a single SQL statement [#41602](https://github.com/pingcap/tidb/issues/41602) @[tangenta](https://github.com/tangenta)

     Before v7.5.0, when you add multiple indexes (`ADD INDEX`) in a single SQL statement, the performance was similar to adding multiple indexes using separate SQL statements.
-Starting from v7.5.0, the performance of adding multiple indexes in a single SQL statement is significantly improved, improving XX, which greatly reduces the time required for adding indexes.
+Starting from v7.5.0, the performance of adding multiple indexes in a single SQL statement is significantly improved.
+Especially in scenarios with wide tables, internal test data shows that performance can be improved by up to 94%.

 ### DB operations

-* DDL jobs support pause and resume operations (GA) [#18015](https://github.com/pingcap/tidb/issues/18015) @[godouxm](https://github.com/godouxm) <!--**tw@ran-huang** 1611-->
+* DDL jobs support pause and resume operations (GA) [#18015](https://github.com/pingcap/tidb/issues/18015) @[godouxm](https://github.com/godouxm)

     The pause and resume operations for DDL jobs introduced in v7.2.0 become generally available (GA).
 These operations let you pause resource-intensive DDL jobs (such as creating indexes) to save resources and minimize the impact on online traffic.
 When resources permit, you can seamlessly resume DDL jobs without canceling and restarting them.
 This feature improves resource utilization, enhances user experience, and simplifies the schema change process.